 5. Insert Channel Drain

 Now it’s time to insert the channel drain.
-Starting from the lowest point, slot each channel length together, as this will ensure that if any additional channels need to be cut, they are furthest from the drains outlet.
+Starting from the lowest point, slot each channel length together, as this will ensure that if any additional channels need to be cut, they are furthest from the drain outlet.

 6. Installing Drain End Caps